wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 ## Introduction

 The goal of this project is to classify German Traffic Signs.
 Since this is a image recognition classification problem.
 A Deep learning Convolution network is employed to solve the task at hand.
-This is because Convolution networks has been known to excel in image classification problems.
-Over the past years all the IMAGENET competition winners and top contenders are convolution network based models.
-The model used in this project is an modified version of LENET architecture from Yann Lecun's paper with some additional filters and strong regularization.
+This is because CNNs are known to excel in image classification problems.
+Over the past years all the IMAGENET competition winners and top contenders are CNN based models.
+The model used in this project is an modified version of LeNeT architecture from Yann Lecun's paper with some additional filters and strong regularization.
 The model was trained on a preprocessed data which involved data augmentation and normalization.
-The final validation and test accuracy obtained is 97% and 95.2%  respectively.
+The final validation and test accuracy obtained is 97.3% and 95.6%  respectively.

 Here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
 ---

-**Build a Traffic Sign Recognition Project**
+**Traffic Sign Recognition Project**

 The steps of this project are the following: